ammarm08/http-service/README.md

 # Reproducing IndexZero's Command Line HTTP Server for NodeJS #

-* If you want to just get this thing up and running *
+If you want to just get this thing up and running

 ```
 git clone https://github.com/ammarm08/http-service
-mkdir http-service
+cd http-service
 npm install

 // to use from anywhere, just set up an alias in your terminal